-This statement is limited to 5-6 pages in length, and should include:
+This statement is limited to 6 pages in length, and should include:

-- A summary of the candidate's professional assignment at Virginia Tech.
+- A summary of the candidate's professional assignment with value and understanding of candidate's role and expectations at Virginia Tech.
 Please provide the percentages of assignment for the faculty member across teaching; research, scholarship, or creative activities; and service and outreach.
-Provide the context for how the faculty member's accomplishments in terms of quantity should be evaluated. - An evaluation of the academic performance and effectiveness of the candidate in each of the areas of faculty responsibility: teaching and academic advising; research and creative activities; and/or outreach.
-The statement should include the position responsibilities. - If applicable: The expectations for external funding (e.g., grants and contracts), mentoring graduate students (e.g., masters vs. doctoral), publications, and the role that funding plays for the faculty member's research and scholarship in your unit. - Information regarding the quality and appropriateness of publication forums. - Information regarding the significance of keynote presentation/ lecture venues - A summary of important accomplishments and an interpretation of significant contributions.
+Provide the context for how the faculty member's accomplishments in terms of quantity should be evaluated. - An evaluation of the academic performance and effectiveness of the candidate in each of the areas of faculty responsibility: teaching and academic advising; research, scholarship, and creative activities; and outreach.
+The statement should include the position responsibilities, how these expectations relate to expectations of faculty members in peer departments, and AY or CY designation.
+Use tables or figures as appropriate to show comparisons with peers. - The expectations and contribution for external funding (e.g., grants and contracts), mentoring graduate students (e.g., masters vs. doctoral), publications and the role that funding plays for the faculty member's research and scholarship in your unit and in peers units nationally.

-- Information regarding the candidate's contributions to an inclusive campus and collegial workplace at Virginia Tech. - An explanation of the procedures by which the candidate was evaluated. - An explanation for any split vote, balancing the majority opinion with sufficient information for the next level of review to understand any disagreement amongst committee members. - A summary of the comments and recommendations from outside reviewers, particularly if an explanation or refutation is warranted.
-(Promotion to Professor only) - Address any gaps in the candidate's record without revealing any confidential information.
-A gap of two or three years or an inversion of a trajectory (research, teaching, outreach, or service) requires a detailed and careful explanation. - The head or director's recommendation on the case. - The head or director's statement should be addressed to the dean. - D. Statement by the department or school promotion committee
+- Information regarding the quality and appropriateness of publication forums. - Information regarding the significance of keynote presentation/lecture venues. - A summary of important accomplishments and an interpretation of significant contributions. - Information regarding the candidate's contributions to an inclusive campus and collegial workplace at Virginia Tech. - An explanation of the procedures by which the candidate was evaluated. - An explanation for any split vote, balancing the majority opinion with sufficient information for the next level of review to understand any disagreement amongst committee members. - A summary of the comments and recommendations from outside reviewers, particularly if an explanation or refutation is warranted. - Address any gaps in the candidate's record without revealing any confidential information.
+A gap of two or three years or an inversion of a trajectory (research, teaching, outreach, or service) requires a detailed and careful explanation. - The head or director's recommendation on the case. - The head or director's statement should be addressed to the dean. - D. Statement by the department or school promotion and tenure committee

 This statement should include a detailed evaluation of the candidate and the division of the vote.
 Indicate the vote tally, rather than stating that the vote was "unanimous" or a "positive majority."
-For example, "The departmental committee voted (8-yes and 0-no) to recommend the candidate for promotion to associate professor of practice."
-Please include an explanation of the negative, abstentions, or ineligible votes.
+For example, "The departmental committee voted (8-yes and 0-no) to recommend the candidate for promotion with tenure to associate professor."
+Please include an explanation of the negative or ineligible votes.
 Department or school committee members are expected to vote rather than abstain.
 If they serve on the college committee, they will be ineligible to vote at that level.
 In the absence of a unanimous recommendation, a minority report may be included.
 In most cases, however, the basis for a split vote should be evident in the committee letter.
 The department or school committee's statement should be addressed to the department head or director.

-E. Statements from other units for faculty with joint appointments or other formal interaction
+E. Statements from other units for faculty with joint appointments or other formal interaction coordinator, or leader of the interdisciplinary or multidisciplinary program.
+This letter should be addressed to the department head or director.